 “Keep her with me?
 I’m her mother.”

-Noelani, who had so carefully wrought the bridge between her daughter and the demons who had taught her this, cried, “You have turned my daughter against me.”
+Noelani, who had so carefully built the bridge between her daughter and the demons who had taught her this nonsense, cried, “You have turned my daughter against me.”

 Balneon did not contest the charge.
 “You have our deepest condolences.”